Continental Leads Pioneering Research In Sustainable Mobility With Partners

-(MENAFN- ForPressRelease) Continental announced that it has signed three Memorandums of Understanding (MoUs) with local and global partners, to drive research in Singapore on making the mobility ecosystem more environmentally friendly.
+(MENAFN- PR HUB) .
+Continental announced that it has signed three Memorandums of Understanding (MoUs) with local and global partners, to drive research in Singapore on making the mobility ecosystem more environmentally friendly.

 The partnership between Continental, Nanyang Technological University, Singapore (NTU Singapore) and Volkswagen Group Innovation seeks to develop smart energy management systems to optimize electric vehicle (EV) charging.
 The collaboration with CEA and NTU Singapore will research new solutions to recycle electronic components from end-of-life vehicles.
 The MoU with NTU Singapore and Pylon City covers the study of smart charging systems and battery optimization of EVs.
 Under this MoU, Continental and Pylon City will also aim to contribute to the development of national standards for outdoor charging infrastructure of autonomous mobile robots (AMRs).